hardik-thapar/hardik-thapar/README.md

 - **CS50x Harvard University**

-- -**Intro to Python - Uof Michigan**
+- **Intro to Python - Uof Michigan**

 ## 📫 How to reach me

-Feel free to reach out via [email](mailto:your-email@example.com) <!-- Replace 'your-email@example.com' with your actual email address if you want to include it --> or connect with me on LinkedIn and Twitter.
+Feel free to reach out via [email](mailto:hardikthapar1@gmail.com) <!-- Replace 'your-email@example.com' with your actual email address if you want to include it --> or connect with me on LinkedIn and Twitter.

 ---